 - Heart problems, including heart failure and heart attacks.

 There are several ways to address snoring, depending on what’s causing it.
-Some at-home remedies to help you stop snoring naturally.
+Here are some at-home remedies to help you stop snoring naturally.

 Work toward a healthy weight

 “Extra weight is one of the primary causes of snoring in both children and adults,” Dr. Reisman says.
-During sleep, fatty tissue in the neck can press on the throat, blocking the airways when the throat muscles relax.
+During sleep, fatty tissue in your neck can press on your throat, blocking the airways when your throat muscles relax.
 Losing weight can literally take the pressure off.

 In people with chronic nasal congestion, medications like antihistamines or steroid nasal sprays can help you breathe easy — and turn down the dial on the nighttime noise.